ethersphere/SWIPs/SWIPs/swip-mantaray-1_0.md

 ```

 - prefixLength
-    - if it is > 31 (`prefix` length) then the mantaray fork's node is a continuous node -> on `addFork` it has to be taken account (shorten the child's node prefix by the common part until `prefixLength <= 31`)
+    - if it is > 31 (`prefix` length) then the mantaray fork's node is a `continuous node` -> on `addFork` it has to be taken account (shorten the child's node prefix by the common part until `prefixLength <= 31`)
 - mantarayReference
-    - always has same length as its parent node's `entry` length
+    - if `encEntry` is 1, then it is 64 bytes long, othetwise it is 32 bytes long.
 - forkMetadata
     - in structure the same as [nodeMetadata](#nodeMetadata)
-    - its length are defined by forkMetadataSegmentSize
+    - its length is defined by `forkMetadataSegmentSize * 32 bytes`

+The size of each element (`forkSize`) in the fork array can be calculated as `prefixLength (1 byte) + prefix (31 bytes) + mantarayReference (32/64 bytes) + forkMetadataSegmentSize * 32 bytes`.
+The byte length of the fork array (`forkArraySize`) counts all true (1) bits in the `forksIndexBytes` and multiply that with `forkSize`.
+The order of the fork array starts from the corresponding fork of the least significant true bit of the `forkIndexBytes`.

+#### nodeMetadata
+- it is specified by another data structure
+    - on which you can also perform inclusion proof on demand
+    - it can consist of content ID references of metadata on swarm that can be cashed
+        - such as `Content-Type: index.hml`
+    - it can describe its own length.
+- in Mantaray 1.0 version it can be JSON.
+- the starting byte offset is taken by calculating the nodeHeaders

+The remaining bits after forks' data can be utilised for any arbitrary metadata.
+By evaluating `nodeFeatures`, the byte length until the fork array is fixed (`nodeHeaderSize`) and then only the `forkSize` has to be added to get the offset for the `nodeMetadata`.

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->